github/docs/content/get-started/writing-on-github/working-with-advanced-formatting/using-keywords-in-issues-and-pull-requests.md

 * resolves
 * resolved

-Other equvaillent form of word in other language may also works, like "修复"。
+Other equvailent words in other languages may also works, like "修复"。

 For more information, see "[AUTOTITLE](/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)."